instant-web-publishing-with-pigeonscale

 Approval edge cases

-• If output says Approval denied, stop and request a new approval instead of retrying blindly.
+Approval denied, stop and request a new approval instead of retrying blindly. - If output says

-• If output says Approval token invalid/expired, rerun the publish command to mint a fresh approval.
+Approval token invalid/expired, rerun the publish command to mint a fresh approval. - Signed-in site updates that need

 Constraints

-• Use the cloud provider for sites.
+- Use the cloud provider for sites.

-• Hostname changes during publish require --yes.
+--slugis set, also pass--tld. - Hostname changes during publish require

-• Prefer rerunning the same publish command after approval instead of changing flags mid-flow.
+--yes. - Prefer rerunning the same publish command after approval instead of changing flags mid-flow.